-Self-confidence is about trusting your own judgement and feeling comfortable with your abilities and powers.
-It is the means to realise your full potential and be the person you want to be.
-Self-confidence allows you to feel secure in the world and allows others to feel comfortable around you.
+Self-confidence is about trusting your own judgement and feeling comfortable with your abilities and powers: it’s the means to realise your full potential and be the person you want to be.
+This trait allows you to feel secure in the world and encourages others to feel comfortable around you.

 How is self-confidence different from self-esteem?

 Although the two terms are often used interchangeably, there are key differences between self-confidence and self-esteem.
 Confidence is linked with the external world, such as how others see us, how we present ourselves, and what we achieve.
 Self-esteem, however, is more internal.
 It's about our own relationship with ourselves and how we feel deep down about who we are.

 The two traits are linked but not always connected.
 As a result, self-confidence can evolve alongside self-esteem or independently.

 Confidence is your belief in yourself, your capabilities and your way of relating to the external world.
 Self-esteem is your internal world; how you feel about yourself, your inner strengths and how much you value yourself.

 - Samantha Flanagan (BA Hons, PGDIP, MBACP) explains how to raise your confidence and self-esteem

 Your level of self-confidence can be seen by others in many ways; in your body language, your behaviour, how you speak and how you react to different situations.

 If you have low self-confidence you may feel:

 - you are unsuccessful